Metrobus (South East England): History

-In August 2016, Metrobus transferred 5 (out of a total of 31) Scania OmniCity double deckers from Brighton & Hove to allow route 400 to be converted to double-deck operation.
-The other 26 arrived between November 2017 and June 2018 and this allowed retirement of all but two of the ageing dual door Scania OmniDekkas.

-In January 2017, 17 new Wright StreetLites entered service.
-These are used on routes 2, 4, 5 and Fastway Route 100.
-Ten more StreetLites were delivered in May 2019, with 1 second hand Enviro200 acquired in January 2020 to replace an accident damaged StreetLite.
-2 more Enviro200s arrived in March 2020 for the newly acquired E9 and E10 local routes in Epsom.

-Metrobus received a fleet of 6 Wright Eclipse Gemini 2 bodied Volvo B9TLs in December 2020, once again from Brighton & Hove.
-Numbered 6901 to 6906, they are currently mainly used on route 420.
+Crawley depot was acquired by Metrobus in February 2001 after previous operator Arriva Southern Counties announced they were pulling out of Crawley and the wider East Surrey and West Sussex regions, soon becoming the headquarters of the company and the base for all non-Transport for London bus routes.
+In October 2009, Arriva sold their Horsham bus operations to Metrobus, with services originally operated from a depot in Warnham, including route 93 to Dorking and London Buses route 465 moving to Crawley.

+During August 2013, new Wright Eclipse Urbans on Volvo B8RLE chassis were ordered as a replacement for the ageing Scania OmniCitys employed on the Fastway.
+Ten Alexander Dennis Enviro200s were ordered to both modernise the Metrobus fleet and to comply with new low-floor bus legislation by the start of 2016, entering service in March 2015.
+In January 2017, 17 new Wright StreetLites entered service with Metrobus, followed by an additional ten StreetLite Micro Hybrids entering service in May 2019.

-Metrobus took delivery of Wright GB Kite Hydroliner FCEVs for use on the Fastway network in early 2023, with the official launch of the buses taking place on 29 June.
+Metrobus took delivery of Wright GB Kite Hydroliner fuel cell buses for use on the Fastway network in early 2023, with the official launch of the buses taking place on 29 June.
 To facilitate their delivery, Crawley depot was equipped with a hydrogen refuelling station that is capable of refuelling up to 100 buses.
 The stations store up to five tonnes of liquid hydrogen each in individual storage tanks and are capable of dispensing up to 250 kg of vapourised fuel per hour, meaning a hydrogen bus at Crawley depot can be refuelled in around eight minutes.
 A further 34 hydrogen buses have been ordered for delivery to Crawley depot.

 Copthorne (CP)

 History

 This garage was originally operated by Southdown Buses until 2 September 2023, when it was taken over by Metrobus.
-The buses' fleetcodes were renumbered into the Metrobus fleetcode sequence on 12 March 2023, after Southdown Buses was purchased by the Go-Ahead Group on 1 February 2023.
+The buses' fleetcodes were renumbered into the Metrobus fleetcode sequence on 12 March 2023, following Southdown Buses' purchase by Brighton & Hove on 1 February 2023.